 We’re right off I-40 in East Asheville!
 We’re located at 1275 Tunnel Road, Asheville NC 28805.
 Click HERE for a map of our location.
 You can find us most easily off of exit 55 from I-40, taking a left on RT.
 70. We’re about a mile up the road on the left.

 Monday through Friday: 7:30 AM – 5:30 PM

 email@example.com or call for a more prompt response.

 By Fax: 828-298-6898

 All of our staff members are technically trained in order to facilitate a patient’s care in a careful and expedient manner.
-Animal Hospital East’s staff members have contributed generously to Brother Wolf, to the Asheville Humane Society’s recent education and adoption center as well as to the American Veterinary Medical Foundation, the latter of which is responsible for providing aid to victims of Hurricane Katrina and Sandy as well as other rescue organizations locally and statewide.
+Animal Hospital East’s staff members have contributed generously to Brother Wolf, to the Asheville Humane Society’s recent education and adoption center as well as to the American Veterinary Medical Foundation, the latter of which is responsible for providing aid to victims of Hurricane Florence and Michael as well as other rescue organizations locally and statewide.

 Dr. Tom B. Kuhn, BS, DVM